civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 }
 ```

-In the layer-2 program, shown above, the call to procedure `IncrBy2` in `Main` is rewritten to a call to atomic action `AtomicIncrBy2`.
+In the layer 2 program, shown above, the call to procedure `IncrBy2` in `Main` is rewritten to a call to atomic action `AtomicIncrBy2`.
 The justification for this rewrite is that `IncrBy2` refines `AtomicIncrBy2`.

 ## Layer Checking

-The well-formedness of a layered concurrent program is governed by a set of layer type-checking rules.
+The well-formedness of a layered concurrent program is governed by a set of layer checking rules.
 These rules ensure that the individual program layers can be extracted and that the verification guarantees are justified.
 We can loosely distinguish between "data layering" and "control layering".

 Data layering concerns the variables (both global and local) that exist on each layer.
 In the example above, both global variable `x` and local variable `val` (the input parameter to `Incr` and `AtomicIncr`) exist on all program layers.
-In a [later section](#introducing-and-hiding-variables) we show how variables can be introduced and hidden, such that different layers have different state.
+In a [different section](https://civl-verifier.github.io/introducing-hiding-variables.html) we show how variables can be introduced and hidden, such that different layers have different variables.

 Control layering concerns the actions and yielding procedures that exist on each layer.
-As one of the most central aspects of Civl, this controls how the bodies of yielding procedures change across layers.
+This aspect controls how the bodies of yielding procedures change across layers.
 In a layered concurrent program, atomic actions cannot be called directly.
 Instead, yielding procedures can call other yielding procedures.
 For example, recall that `IncrBy2` in the layered program above makes calls to procedure `Incr`, as opposed to `AtomicIncr`.
-In the layer 0 program we still see this calls to `Incr`.
+In the layer 0 program we still see this call to `Incr`.
 Then, since `Incr` disappears at layer 0 and is abstracted by `AtomicIncr`, we see these calls replaced by calls to `AtomicIncr` in the layer 1 program.
 In general, a yielding procedure that disappears at layer `n` cannot make calls to yielding procedures that disappear on a layer greater than `n`.
 The simple case is that there are only calls to procedures that disappear on layers smaller than `n`.